...

 Hatha Yoga Lesson Plan 1 (Short Version)

-Alright, my fellow yoga teacher, let me tell you about the magical world of the online Yoga Genie Lesson Planner.
-Not only does it help you to effortlessly create yoga lesson plans, but it also gives you a super short version of it!
-I mean, come on, who doesn’t love short and sweet?
-It’s like a yoga snack.
-And let’s be real, sometimes our brains can only handle so much information, especially when we’re in a room full of yogis.
-So, let the online Yoga Genie Lesson Planner be your personal genie, granting you the gift of a concise and effective lesson plan.
+Alright, my fellow yoga teacher, let me tell you about the magical world of the Online Yoga Lesson Planner.
+Not only does it help you to effortlessly create yoga lesson plans, but it also gives you a super SHORT version of it!

 Hatha Yoga Lesson Plan 1 (Long Version)